mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/palette_docker.rst

 To choose from the default palettes click on the icon in the bottom left corner of the docker, it will show a list of pre-loaded color palettes.
 You can click on one and to load it into the docker, or click on import resources to load your own color palette from a file.
 Creating a new palette can be done by pressing the :guilabel:`+`.
 Fill out the :guilabel:`name` input, pressing :guilabel:`Save` and Krita will select your new palette for you.

 Since 4.2 Krita's color palettes are not just a list of colors to store, but also a grid to organize them on.
 That's why you will get a grid with 'transparency checkers', indicating that there is no entry.
-To add an entry, just click a swatch and a new entry will be added with a default name and the current foreground color..
+To add an entry, just click a swatch and a new entry will be added with a default name and the current foreground color.

 * Selecting colors is done by |mouseleft| on a swatch.
 * Pressing the delete icon will remove the selected swatch or group.
 When removing a group, Krita will always ask whether you'd like to keep the swatches.
 If so, the group will be merged with the default group.